 In Upper Elementary class – children 9 to 12 years old – the world is an ever-expanding place.
 Their imagination is able to grasp more complex and abstract concepts.
 Hands-on activities broaden in scope and include practical application outside the classroom.
 How society works and what is their role and responsibility towards it are topics of consideration.

-For now, what happens to kids who graduate from Elementary?
+What happens to kids who graduate from Elementary?
 Year after year, the anecdotal evidence is mounting – they appear to be doing very well.
 This statement put together regarding our 6th grade class of 2014 is characteristic.

 Bottom line: Our diverse students with different backgrounds, interests and abilities, all do well in whatever academic environment they found themselves in after Montessori.
 Adapting to the Common Core, fitting in with their peer group despite being the new student at school – these don’t seem to have been issues for any of the Love of Learning graduates.

 Long Island Topography Bike Trip

 3rd grade trip to Green Belt Trail Hike & Whaling Museum